advent2024

 }

-Insight: parse_garden uses a fold operation over the input lines.
+Insight: parser::parse_plots uses a fold operation over the input lines.
 This is a common functional pattern to process a sequence while maintaining and updating an accumulator.
-Here, the accumulator holds the plots identified so far (BTreeMap<usize, Plot>) and the state from the last line processed (LastGardenScanLine).
-The fold applies the process_line function to each line, updating the accumulator state.
+Here, the accumulator holds the plots identified so far (HashMap<usize, Plot>) and the state from the last line processed (LastGardenScanLine).
+The fold applies the process_line function from the parser module to each line, updating the accumulator state.

 Reasoning: Using fold provides a clean, iterative way to build the Garden by processing lines in order.
 It ensures that the state from the previous line (LastGardenScanLine) is correctly passed to process_line for the current line.